zaksabeast/PokemonRNGGuides/guides/usum/en/timeline.md

 ### Timeline Leap (Mystery Gifts Only)

-This is a variation of the timeline method in which you can manipulate the timeline to land on any frame of your choosing.
+This is a variation of the timeline method for Mystery Gift Pokemon in which you can manipulate the timeline to land on any frame of your choosing.
 Recommended for those who already understand the normal timeline method since it is assumed you already have the knowledge of how to do a timeline.

 1. In "Filters" set it to search for the Pokemon you are wanting.
     - Do not check "Safe F Only".